 In order to create a workflow, start by importing a mobile app binary executable file, as described in Creating an App.
-This actually creates a container for the mobile app binary, also known as an App.
+This actually creates a container for the mobile app binary, also known as an App Folder.

 Create and run a workflow

-After you've created your first App, you can see it listed on the App List screen.
+After you've created your first App Folder, you can see it listed on the App Folder Info screen.
 At this point, you can create a workflow for the App as described in Working with Workflows.

 Using the documentation

 This Help Center is available through the Blue Cedar Platform, and also directly from www.bluecedar.com.
 If you click Help > Help on this screen from any screen in the Platform, the Help page that’s specific to that screen opens.
 From there, you can traverse anywhere within the Help center as needed.